MaterialEyes/exsclaim2.0/README.md

 ## Installation
 The guides to install EXSCLAIM through Pip, Git and Docker can be found within the [wiki](https://github.com/MaterialEyes/exsclaim2.0/wiki/Installation).
+The guides include installing pre-compiled versions as well as building from the source code and then installing.

 ### Using Exsclaim 2.0
 ```python